An Efficient Batch Solver for the Singular Value Decomposition on GPUs

-Foulser~\cite{foul89} proposes an algorithm based on a different pivoting strategy, similar to the original maximum pivoting used by Jacobi.
+Foulser~\cite{foul89} proposed an algorithm based on a different pivoting strategy, similar to the original maximum pivoting used by Jacobi.
+Pivoting enables faster convergence but, in practice, selecting the largest off-diagonal entry (or block) at every step is too expensive, which motivates the use of cheaper predetermined cyclic strategies.
+For block algorithms, the literature has also considers dynamic ordering schemes, in which the pairs of indices to annihilate are selected adaptively according to the current state of the matrix rather than a fixed sweep pattern.
+In the context of block-Jacobi SVD, this idea was introduced by Bečka, Okša, and Vajteršic~\cite{bov02}, who proposed choosing block pairs so as to maximize the reduction of the off-diagonal Frobenius norm at each step, formulating the selection problem in terms of weighted matching on the current block graph.
+Subsequent work extended dynamic ordering to the parallel one-sided block-Jacobi SVD algorithm~\cite{bov15} and developed several practical variants with different computational and communication trade-offs.
+More recently, the convergence of the dynamically-ordered two-sided block-Jacobi SVD algorithm to compute singular triplets has been analyzed in detail~\cite{oyv22}.

 We now recall the block one-sided Jacobi SVD method using a cyclic block strategy, and discuss existing results on the convergence of this method.
 Let $\nb$ be the block size, and let $\ell = n / \nb$.
 We can assume without restriction that $n$ is a multiple of $\nb$, as the matrix can be padded with columns of zero if this is not the case.
 Partitioning the matrix as